OSHA

 The Numbers Don't Lie

 Since 1970, workplace fatalities have dropped by more than 60% even while the workforce doubled.
 Injury and illness rates?
 Down roughly 75%.
-That's not luck.
+Still, that's not luck.
 That's regulation, enforcement, and the fear of inspection doing its job.

 But it's not just about death statistics.
-Practically speaking, it's about the guy who keeps his hearing because his employer was forced to provide earplugs.
 The woman who doesn't develop silicosis because ventilation standards exist.
+Day to day, it's about the guy who keeps his hearing because his employer was forced to provide earplugs.
 The teenager who still has all ten fingers because a machine guard was required.

 Employers know that.
-Smart ones comply before anyone asks.
 The others?
+Also, smart ones comply before anyone asks.
 They comply when the inspector shows up — or when a worker files a complaint.

 How It Works

 OSHA operates through a few main mechanisms.
-Still, whistleblower protection.
-Also, inspections.
-Enforcement.
-Even so, standards.
-Because of that, training and outreach.
+Consider this: training and outreach.
+Whistleblower protection.
+That said, inspections.
+Worth adding: enforcement.
+Still, standards.
 Let's break them down.

 Standards: The Rulebook